peczenyj/MooseX/README.md

 But the objetive of MooseX is different: this is a toolbox to create Classes based on DSL, with unique features like

-- method delegation ( see 'handles')
+- method delegation and currying ( see 'handles')
 - lazy attributes
 - roles
+- traits
 - parameterized roles
 - composable type check
 - events